maryclaireteahan/hazelsnutsaboutvintage/README.md

 ### Product Detail page
 - This user is redirected to this section after selecting the product in the previous page.
 If the user is an admin they will see an option to edit or delete the product.
 The user will see the same image as the previous page, the size, price brand and a description of the product.
-Underneath this is the comment section.
 The user can add it to their bag or return to products.

 <details><summary>Product Detail</summary>
 <img src="readme/documentation/features/product_detail/single_product.png">